rizkjackson/CBC-website/content/consultation/index.md

 # Consultation

-## Examples

 ## Rates

+<%--- Exactly what does the below mean?
+Does it mean that we do grant
+proposal for free? ---%> Assistance to Cancer Center members in developing grant proposals and writing clinical research protocols is covered by the _Cancer Center Support Grant_.

 We provide consultation up to one hour per project at no cost.
 Consultation beyond one hour, and all data analyses, are handled through a recharge mechanism.

-<%--- Exactly what does the below mean?
-Does it mean that we do grant
-proposal for free? ---%>
-Assistance to Cancer Center members in developing grant proposals and writing clinical research protocols is covered by _Cancer Center Support Grant_ funds.

-A large portion of Core activities, however, is funded from grants that include data analysts as part of their budget.
-The Core encourages this practice for grants that will require substantial assistance; in such cases, recharges are on a percentage-effort basis.
+For smaller projects, we charge on an hourly basis.
+For larger projects, we prefer to be paid on a percentage-effort basis.

 <%--- KEEP?!? [http://cancer.ucsf.edu/research/cores/computational-biology/]
 * Internal users are funded by UCSF sources (or other UC campus